CANopenNode/CANopenNode/README.md

 Older discussion group is on Sourceforge: http://sourceforge.net/p/canopennode/discussion/387151/

 Contributions are welcome.
 Best way to contribute your code is to fork a project, modify it and then send a pull request.
-Some basic formatting rules should be followed: Linux style with indentation of 4 spaces.
-There is also a `codingStyle` file with example and a configuration file for `clang-format` tool.
+Please follow the [Recommended C style and coding rules](https://github.com/MaJerle/c-code-style), like indentation of 4 spaces, etc. There is also a `codingStyle` file with example.

 CANopenNode flowchart